dtudk/pythonsupport-page/docs/os/terminalTutorial.rst

 .. tab:: {{ win_powershell }}

-   To list the contents of your current directory in PowerShell, you can use the ``Get-ChildItem`` cmdlet.
-If you want to see only files and not directories, use ``Get-ChildItem -File``.
-To show hidden files and directories, use ``Get-ChildItem -Force``.
+   To list the contents of your current directory in PowerShell, you can use the ``ls`` cmdlet.
+If you want to see only files and not directories, use ``ls -File``.
+To show hidden files and directories, use ``ls -Force``.
 Try these commands:

    .. termynal:: termynal:lsPS
       :title: Powershell
       :windows:

-      -  value: Get-ChildItem -Path "C:\User\youruser"
+      -  value: ls
          type: input
          prompt: 'PS C:\User\youruser>'
       -  ' Directory: C:\User\youruser'